 But what form of transport?
-It would be nice to have everyone on interceptors, but that sounds far too much like a rapid reaction or rapid strike force.
+It would be nice to have everyone on interceptors, but that sounds far too much like the Rapid Reaction force.
 Whilst nothing in the force is slow, the infantry still need something to get them as far they can go before they have to get out an slog the rest of the way on foot.

 - Strike Command & Strike Squads

 - Drop Command & Drop Squads (for specialist company)

 - Possibly any close support drones that appear